oonap0oo/Numworks-calculator/README.md

 * zparall(r,c,f) impedance of parallel resistance r and capacitance c at frequency f, returns a complex number for impedance
 * z_all() to keep things interactive, this function asks for input values and returns impedance of bith series and parallel combinations

+Exponential notation can be used to input values for example

+    1e-6

+for a capacitance value means

+    0.000001 Farad or
+    1 micro Farad

+The code also runs on CPython on a PC

 ## heron.py